LethalCompanyCommunity/ModdingWiki/docs/dev/apis/lethallib/custom-enemies/unity-project.md

 >- MMHOOK_Facepunch Transport for Netcode for GameObjects.dll
 :::

-The dll file of our mod also needs to be there so we can reference [ExampleEnemyAI.cs](https://github.com/Hamunii/LC-ExampleEnemy/blob/main/Plugin/src/ExampleEnemyAI.cs) from a component of the ExampleEnemy prefab in Unity.
+The dll file of our mod also needs to be there so we can reference [`ExampleEnemyAI.cs`](https://github.com/Hamunii/LC-ExampleEnemy/blob/main/Plugin/src/ExampleEnemyAI.cs) from a component of the ExampleEnemy prefab in Unity.
 We need to do this via a dll file, we cannot just copy and paste the ExampleEnemyAI.cs file in the Unity project because asset bundles cannot contain scripts, and it just doesn't get the reference otherwise.
 You know it doesn't get the reference in the form of a yellow warning text if you launch the game with the mod and you have unity logging enabled in the `BepInEx.cfg` file.

-## Our ExampleEnemy Assets in Unity
+## Our `ExampleEnemy` Assets in Unity

 ::: tip
 The way we figure out how enemies are configured in Unity is done by looking at the Asset Ripper's Unity project output of the game files.
 You can use [AssetRipper Guid Patcher](https://github.com/ChrisFeline/AssetRipperGuidPatcher) to get a Unity project based on the game files!
 :::

-We have made an ExampleEnemy folder in our Unity project.
+We have made an `ExampleEnemy` folder in our Unity project.
 Everything that goes into our asset bundle is in there.
 The first thing we did was import our fbx model into Unity.
 This is as simple as dragging our fbx file into our assets, or right clicking and choosing `Import New Asset...` and choosing our fbx file.
 The exported fbx model contains all our materials, textures and animations when first imported, but it is good to separate some of that stuff into their own folders.
 We have extracted our materials into the `Materials` folder.

 We have also copied the individual animations into the `Animations` folder, because I don't know how to separate them properly, but we can just ignore the animations embedded in the fbx file and use the copies inside the `Animations` folder anyways.

 Anyways, how do we make the game see our assets as an enemy?
-Well, we create a new ScriptableObject of type EnemyType.
+Well, we create a new `ScriptableObject` of type `EnemyType`.
 This can be done by right clicking in your asset files, and doing `Create` -> `ScriptableObjects` -> `EnemyType`.
 This is what the game uses, so we need it too.
-Do note that these ScriptableObjects come from the Lethal Company Unity Template this is based off of.
+Do note that these `ScriptableObjects` come from the Lethal Company Unity Template this is based off of.
 Do also note that our UnityProject in this repository is already configured properly.

-The EnemyType ScriptableObject has some configuration options, and the most important thing is the "Enemy Prefab" part of it.
-This is where we tell it what the model and whatever stuff our EnemyType has.
+The `EnemyType` `ScriptableObject` has some configuration options, and the most important thing is the "Enemy Prefab" part of it.
+This is where we tell it what the model and whatever stuff our `EnemyType` has.
 Also note the "Enemy Name" thingy, this will be the name of the example enemy in the coding side of things.

+### The `EnemyType` Scriptable Object
+#### Spawning Logic
+Enemy Type options:
+- Probability Curve:
+  - Y-axis: Probability from 1 to 0, presumably 100% to 0% of the enemy's rarity or spawn weight given when registering the enemy.
+  - X-axis: Probability from 1 to 0, presumably 100% to 0% of the daytime cycle, e.g. from 8am to 11:59pm ingame.
+    So if you wanted your enemy to be spawning from 3pm to 6pm with 50% spawn weight on 3pm and linearly increasing to 75% onto 6pm, you'd do something like this: (43.15% to 62.5% so 0.4315 to 0.625 on the X-axis, which controls what time of day | 50% to 75% so 0.5 to 0.75 on the Y-axis, which controls the percent of spawn weight used)
+- Spawning Disabled: disables the natural spawn of your enemy
+- Number Spanwed Falloff: hard to explain mathematically, but the use case is for when you'd want to reduce the probability of your monster spawning for every other monster spawned, this is used for beehive code wherein the more beehives spawned, the lower the chance for the next beehive to spawn.
+- Use Number Spawned Falloff: Whether to use just the Probability Curve or to use both the Probability Curve and the Number Spawned Falloff
+- Enemy Prefab: The prefab
+- Power Level: How much this enemy contributes to the moon's internal max power level
+- Max Count: The max number of this enemy which can naturally spawn
+- Number Spawned: The number of this enemy which spawn at the start of the level
+- Is Outside Enemy: decides if the enemy is an "outside" creature
+- Is Daytime Enemy: decides of the enemy is a "daytime" creature
+- Normalized Time In Day To Leave: a value in the range [0, 1] showing the percenage of each day for which the enmy is despawned (e.g. at `0.5`, the daytime enemy despawns at 4pm)

+#### Misc. ingame properties
+- Stun Time Multiplier: for how long the enemy can be stunned for (the default value is `1`; `0` means unused)
+- Door Speed Multiplier: for how long the enemy takes to open doors.
+- Stun Game Difficulty Multiplier: for how difficult it is to stun the enemy with a zap gun.
+- Can Be Stunned (`bool`)
+- Can Die (`bool`)
+- Destroy On Death: Whether or not the `GameObject` is destroyed upon death.
+- Can See Through Fog: Whether the enemy's line of sight goes through fog.

+#### Vent Properties
+- Time To Play Audio: the delay of playing vent audio after the enemy spawns (specific to "inside" enemies only)
+- Loudness Multiplier: the volume multiplier for the Vent SFX.
+- Override Vent SFX: The audio clip which replaces the vent sound.
+Leave as `None` to use the default audio sound. (e.g. "kwoosh")
+- Hit Body SFX: for when the enemy's body is hit (e.g. "tushhh")
+- Hit Enemy Voice SFX: for when the enemy's body is hit (e.g. "aaah")
+- Death SFX: for when the enemy dies (e.g. "Aaaah!")
+- Stun SFX: for when the enemy is stunned (e.g. "Bzzzzt")
+- Misc Animations: Unused
+- Audio Clips: the other audio clips you want to use (e.g. footstep sounds e.g. "badoosh.... badoosh..." (loops<sup>*<sup>1</sup></sup>))

+<sup>*<sup>1</sup></sup> Well, technically you would use an `AnimationEvent`, not loops.

-### The ExampleEnemy Prefab
+### The `ExampleEnemy` Prefab

 ::: tip
 If you don't know what prefabs are, see https://docs.unity3d.com/Manual/Prefabs.html